Loading...

 1. Logan Together

 Logan Together, a 10-year community movement that aims to change the lives of kids and families in Logan City, Australia, is a great example of the collective impact model in action.
-The long-term movement utilizes a whole community of effort in order to create the best life opportunities for every child in the city.
+The long-term movement utilizes a whole community of effort to create the best life opportunities for every child in the city.

-Using the collective impact approach, the movement drives cooperation and coordination between education, health, and social service providers along with the community stakeholders.
-With the Logan Together Roadmap, the movement was able to establish a framework that helps connect people and support full community engagement.
+The movement uses the collective impact approach to drive cooperation and coordination between education, health, and social service providers and community stakeholders.
+With the Logan Together Roadmap, the movement established a framework that helps connect people and supports full community engagement.

 A great example of collective impact in education, some of the movement’s projects include Enrol for Prep, which aims to increase the number of Preppies making a smooth and timely transition to school, and Going to Kindy, which aims to resolve and reduce the barriers that prevent parents from sending their children to a good quality kindy.